JakeKhoo/CS50Search/README.md

 **Google Search:**

--Links the upper-right for google image search and google advanced search
+- Links in the upper-right for google image search and google advanced search

 **Google Image Search:**

--Type a query and be taken to google images based on the query
+- Type a query and be taken to google images based on the query

 **Google Advanced Search:**

--Allows users to search for things based on specific inputs
+- Allows users to search for things based on specific inputs

--"all these words:", "this exact word or phrase:" etc...
+- "all these words:", "this exact word or phrase:" etc...

 **Images**: